Murphydbuffalo/hyp/README.md

 percentage chance of detecting positive results equal to your chosen level of statistical power.

-You might decide to replace the existing version of the feature even if there is no statistically significant difference between the two versions simply because you prefer the code quality or esthetic quality of one variant as the Signal v.
+You might decide to replace the existing variant of the feature even if there is no statistically significant difference between the two variants simply because you prefer the code quality or esthetic quality of one variant as the Signal v.
 Noise blog points out in [an excellent post on the topic](https://signalvnoise.com/posts/3004-ab-testing-tech-note-determining-sample-size).